0x01/h4g-eit/README.md

 starred cards, who your friends/followers are and what they starred, etc).

-## Why is your page just an image?
+## Why is your landing page just an image?

 Because we had to last minute rewrite a lot of things, given the time limit we felt that this was the best way to present our concept.

+Also, the rest of the system is working, with a little bit of time we will have it production ready.
+Look at the source, Luke.

 ## This sounds like a lot of work,